TheIPM/Money-Buddy/README.md

 ## Description

 This is my final project that ive made called Money Buddy, the purpose of this is just to put in your income and your expenses, and you can have a visual representation of how it looks like.
 You can also put in up coming bills and goals, and see how many days till they are due.
+Here is the link to the deployed site https://shielded-reaches-02791.herokuapp.com

 ## Table of Contents